-New Political Party Formation and Candidate Filing [A.C.A. §§7-1-101, 7-3-108, 7-7-205 as amended by Act 164 of 2019]
+New Political Party Formation and Candidate Filing [A.C.A. §§7-1-101, 7-3-108, 7-7-205]

-• A group desiring to form a new political party must file a petition with the Secretary of State containing signatures of at least 3% of the total votes cast for Governor in the preceding election for Governor.
+- A group desiring to form a new political party must file a petition with the Secretary of State containing signatures of at least 3% of the total votes cast for Governor in the preceding election for Governor. - The petition must declare the intent of organizing a political party, the name of which shall be stated in the declaration.